 Key West Tarpon Fly Fishing

-Targeting this fish with fly gear is an incredible experience and be sure to bring your A-game because they always bring theirs.
-Presenting an accurate cast and hitting them with a hard strip set once it eats the fly are both essential ingredients.
+Targeting this fish with fly fishing gear is an incredible experience that one will not lightly forget.
+Watching the huge bucket mouth on a 80lb tarpon come up and slurp down your fly really is an impressive sight.
+Presenting an accurate cast and hitting them with a Hard strip set once it eats the fly are both essential ingredients.
 But when you come tight on one of these fish for the first time it will be something you will never forget.